-You can use a druidic focus (see chapter ##, "Equipment") as a spellcasting focus for your druid spells.
+You can use a druidic focus as a spellcasting focus for your druid spells.

 Wild Shape

 Starting at 2nd level, you can use your action to magically assume the shape of a beast that you have seen before.
 You can use this feature twice.
 You regain expended uses when you finish a short or long rest.